sourcegraph/handbook/content/company/team/index.md

 ## Christine Lovett (she/her)

 - Customer Engineer
-- New York, NY, USA 🇺🇸
+- Baltimore MD, USA 🇺🇸
 - [christine@sourcegraph.com](mailto:christine@sourcegraph.com), [LinkedIn](https://www.linkedin.com/in/lovettchristine/), [christinelovett](https://github.com/christinelovett)
 - Christine is a biking, music and general fun enthusiast who likes to balance her travels exploring nature and city.
 Before Sourcegraph, Christine spent a few years in sales, then software development- ultimately merging her skillset in customer engingeering roles at Docker and Google.
 She has a strong appreciation for modern development tools and reducing friction in IT.